Sweetness: Examples of sweet substances

 A great diversity of chemical compounds, such as aldehydes and ketones, are sweet.
 Among common biological substances, all of the simple carbohydrates are sweet to at least some degree.
 Sucrose (table sugar) is the prototypical example of a sweet substance.
 Sucrose in solution has a sweetness perception rating of 1, and other substances are rated relative to this.
 For example, another sugar, fructose, is somewhat sweeter, being rated at 1.7 times the sweetness of sucrose.
-Some of the amino acids are mildly sweet: alanine, glycine, and serine are the sweetest.
-Some other amino acids are perceived as both sweet and bitter.
+Some amino acids are mildly sweet: of the proteinogenic amino acids, L-alanine, glycine, L-proline and L-serine are the sweetest.
+Some other amino acids, such as L-valine, are perceived as both sweet and bitter.
+Additionally, many D- enantiomers of proteinogenic amino acids have a sweet taste, even when their L- enantiomer lacks any sweet taste, such as in the case of D-asparagine versus L-asparagine.

-The sweetness of 20% solution of glycine in water compares to a solution of 10% glucose or 5% fructose.
+The sweetness of 5% solution of glycine in water compares to a solution of 5.6% glucose or 2.6% fructose.

 A number of plant species produce glycosides that are sweet at concentrations much lower than common sugars.
 The most well-known example is glycyrrhizin, the sweet component of licorice root, which is about 30 times sweeter than sucrose.
 Another commercially important example is stevioside, from the South American shrub Stevia rebaudiana.
 It is roughly 250 times sweeter than sucrose.
 Another class of potent natural sweeteners are the sweet proteins such as thaumatin, found in the West African katemfe fruit.
 Hen egg lysozyme, an antibiotic protein found in chicken eggs, is also sweet.

 Some variation in values is not uncommon between various studies.
 Such variations may arise from a range of methodological variables, from sampling to analysis and interpretation.
 Indeed, the taste index of 1, assigned to reference substances such as sucrose (for sweetness), hydrochloric acid (for sourness), quinine (for bitterness), and sodium chloride (for saltiness), is itself arbitrary for practical purposes.
 Some values, such as those for maltose and glucose, vary little.
 Others, such as aspartame and sodium saccharin, have much larger variation.

 Even some inorganic compounds are sweet, including beryllium chloride and lead(II) acetate.
 The latter may have contributed to lead poisoning among the ancient Roman aristocracy: the Roman delicacy sapa was prepared by boiling soured wine (containing acetic acid) in lead pots.

 Hundreds of synthetic organic compounds are known to be sweet, but only a few of these are legally permitted as food additives.
 For example, chloroform, nitrobenzene, and ethylene glycol are sweet, but also toxic.
 Saccharin, cyclamate, aspartame, acesulfame potassium, sucralose, alitame, and neotame are commonly used.